 Now here we are, 2022, and as women we earn less than our male equivalents; we are underrepresented in politics or business.
 Most scarry, we still suffer significant risks of violence, and many times, women have to handle family care alone.
 I want our generation to stand up and continue what these lionhearted women created, achieving the freedom we all deserve in all aspects of life.

-the potential of introspection and reflection.
+We as coaches are biased, our attitude towards coaching is subjective.
+We are convinced of the potential of introspection and reflection.
 At MagnoliaTree, coaching is THE central instrument of what we do.
-Highest quality standards, ongoing evaluations and trainings and
+Highest quality standards, ongoing evaluations and trainings and a long-term cooperation are our focus.

 However, because coaching as a field is confusing and diffuse, we decided to write anarticle on the definition and delimitation of coaching.
 We wanted to create a guide to help those seeking coaching navigate their way through the field.